|View source on GitHub|

 When this function is applied via

-a TFF AST node satisfying its assumptions, the tree under this node will be
+to a TFF AST node satisfying its assumptions, the tree under this node will

-subtree of a larger TFF AST; once the processing on a single device has been
+a subtree of a larger TFF AST; once the processing on a single device has

-aligned at the AST level, and placement separated from the logic of this
+been aligned at the AST level, and placement separated from the logic of

 - All called lambdas have been converted to blocks.